henriwoodcock/henriwoodcock.github.io/_posts/2020-04-05-Autoencoders-best-practices.md

 title: Applying Modern Best Practices to Autoencoders
 mathjax: true
 project: true
+summary: Applying best practices in other areas of image research to autoencoders.
+5 models are compared: Pixel Shuffle, Feature Loss, Progressive Resizing, Nearest-Neighbour upsampling, Transfer Learning.
 ---
 # Introduction
 An _autoencoder_ is a neural network which learns to recreate its input usually through some bottleneck.
 Autoencoders have been an interest in research in deep learning since the 80s [1].
 Creating a bottleneck means that autoencoders are built for dimensionality reduction, however have also been used for anomaly detection [2], neural network pretraining [3] and more.